 ‘How do we know which engagement initiatives will deliver most benefit?’

-This is the question we come across the most when discussing change and engagement specialists
+This is the question we come across the most when discussing change and engagement with our clients.

-To find an answer, you first need to understand what you are looking to achieve.
-When it comes to identifying potential engagement-boosting initiatives, Our research found that many managers and staff use the term ‘engagement’ without really understanding its meaning which means they have no chance of making an impact on it.
+To find an answer, you first need to understand what you want to achieve.
+When it comes to identifying potential engagement-boosting initiatives, Our research found that many managers and staff use the term ‘engagement’ without really understanding its meaning.
+Without understanding what engagement means or looks like for your organisation, you have no chance of making an impact on it.

 We’ve identified that engagement in an organisational context is best classified as ‘Active Committed Enthusiasm’ (ACE), a much more accurate definition, senior executives, HR professionals, project planners and line managers senior executives understand clearly.